Representative for student assistants (BSHK)

 Consulting services

 The consulting service is aimed at students who are employed as student or research workers at RWTH Aachen University.
-Help can be provided via mail, telephony or internet conference.
+Help can be provided via mail, telephony, internet conference, or personal consultation.

 For many students, working as a student employee is the best way to combine studying and working.
 It offers the opportunity to gain initial work experience while still studying and to earn money on the side.
 This work is an employment relationship like any other and the following applies: It needs a representation that takes up and represents the interests of the student employees.